armory/docs/content/en/continuous-deployment/plugin-guide/policy-engine/use/packages/spinnaker.deployment/tasks.before/deleteManifest.md

 If your policy is for controlling deletion from within a pipeline, more information is available in policies written against the [spinnaker.deployment.tasks.before.deployManifest]({{< ref "deployManifest.md" >}}) package.

-If your policy is for controlling manual deletion triggers from within the Armory Enterprise UI that are not triggered via a pipeline, more information is available in policies written against the [spinnaker.http.authz](/docs/plugin-guide/plugin-policy-engine/packages/spinnaker.http.authz/) package.
+If your policy is for controlling manual deletion triggers from within the Armory Continuous Deployment UI that are not triggered via a pipeline, more information is available in policies written against the [spinnaker.http.authz](/docs/plugin-guide/plugin-policy-engine/packages/spinnaker.http.authz/) package.

 ## Example Payload